mbarden8/autonomous-vehicle-carla/README.md

 # CMDA Capstone Project: Self-Driving Vehicle w/ CARLA

+**Note: This project is adapted from Coursera, which handles most of the code interacting with CARLA.
+This way we were able to focus on the vehicle operability.**

 ## CARLA Installation

 This project uses CARLA 0.8.4 for its work.
 You can download a zip file of the binary with the following link: